 I fell in love with Tofino.
 It was the kind of place I could imagine living for a Summer.

-OK, I’m partial to a surf, but that’s not all that this place has to offer.
+OK, I’m partial to surfing, but that’s not all that this place has to offer.

 You’ll be blown away by the beauty of the beaches.